Eclairemoy/decrypt-python/README.md

-# Hello Function
+# Decrypt Function
-[Evervault](https://evervault.com) makes it easy to encrypt data at source, process it in a Cage — a secure, serverless function — and never store it unencrypted.
+[Evervault](https://evervault.com) makes it easy to encrypt data at source, process it in a secure, serverless function that you can re-build and deploy anytime.

-This is a simple Evervault Function example, to help get you up and running on the Evervault platform quickly.
+The best practice is to never let sensitive data touch your server or be stored at rest in your data stores.
+However, there may be cases where you need to decrypt data on your own server.

+This function will decrypt any data passed into it.

 ## Getting started with Evervault